secure-compilation/beyond-good-and-evil/README.md

   (both on paper and in Coq)
 - `trace-mapping-testing`: a trace mapping algorithm in OCaml using property-based testing to check the Definability assumption from Section 4

+The code in this repository is licensed under the Apache License, Version 2.0 (see `LICENSE`)